Remote Microphone Systems

 • Will using an RMS interfere with my child’s ability to hear others?

-No. RMS are designed to enhance the primary speaker’s voice without blocking other environmental sounds, allowing your child to hear both the teacher and ambient noise
+No. Remote microphone systems are designed to boost the speaker’s voice without blocking other sounds.
+Your child can hear both the teacher and what’s happening around them.

 • Do childcare staff receive training on RMS?